pinojs/pino/docs/help.md

 The [`pino-debug`](http://github.com/pinojs/pino-debug) module
 can capture calls to `debug` loggers and run them through `pino` instead.
-This results in a 10x (20x in extreme mode) performance improvement - event though `pino-debug` is logging additional data and wrapping it in JSON.
+This results in a 10x (20x in extreme mode) performance improvement - even though `pino-debug` is logging additional data and wrapping it in JSON.

 To quickly enable this install [`pino-debug`](http://github.com/pinojs/pino-debug)